-The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As of March 31, 2024, the Company had a cash balance of \$843,226to settle current liabilities of \$279,128.
-All the Company's financial liabilities have contractual maturities of less than 30 days and are subject to normal trade terms.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
+As of March 31, 2025, the Company had a cash balance of \$304,424 to settle current liabilities of \$203,548.
+All the Company's financial liabilities have contractual maturity of less than 90 days and are subject to normal trade terms.
 The Company intends to raise additional equity financing in the coming fiscal year to meet its obligations.